iotmodels/MQTTnet.Extensions.MultiCloud/samples/README.md

 This folder contains sample projects with devices that can be connected to multiple MQTT endpoints

->Note: All samples must be run with the `ConnectionStrings__cs` envvar, or as CLI argument `/ConnectionStrings:cs` .
-There are sample connection strings in the launchSettings.json.template to use as `dotnet run --launch-profile`
+All samples must be run with the `ConnectionStrings__cs` envvar, or as CLI argument `/ConnectionStrings:cs` .

+There are sample connection strings in the `launchSettings.json.template` to use as `dotnet run --launch-profile`:

+- Rename the file to `launchSettings.json`
+- Set device credentials (this file is .gitignored)

 ## memmon